Uber’s board is discussing a leave of absence for Travis Kalanick; will Garrett Camp replace him?

 On the other hand, it’s fairly easy to see Camp stepping into the role if Kalanick is pressured to step away.
 By all accounts, Uber was Camp’s idea originally.
 Though he has been running a startup studio for the last few years and previously cofounded and sold (then reacquired) the discovery engine StumbleUpon, most of Camp’s wealth is also tied up in Uber, which is reportedly valued at between $60 billion and $70 billion right now.
 Camp is also highly regarded in startup and venture circles.

 Camp hasn’t returned a request for comment.
-(Likely, he’s in that board meeting right now.)
+(Presumably, he’s in that board meeting right now.)
 But if we had to place a bet, our money would be on him.

 Either way, the deck chairs are being shuffled.
 We’ll see soon enough who winds up where.